iobis/manual/mofreports.md

 <img src="images/mofreports/floridakeys.png" class="img-responsive"/>

-To locate other datasets using these MEASUREMENT TYPES, use this active filtering MoF tool <a href="https://mof.obis.org/" target="_blank">https://mof.obis.org/</a>, sort by measurementType (click column header) and scroll to measurementType(s) of interest
+To locate other datasets using these MEASUREMENT TYPES, use this active filtering MoF tool <https://mof.obis.org/" target="_blank">https://mof.obis.org/>, sort by measurementType (click column header) and scroll to measurementType(s) of interest

 <img src="images/mofreports/locate.png" class="img-responsive"/>

 For MEASUREMENT TYPE “Number of species observed during time period” has only one entry, which is missing associated ID.
 To see which datasets are using the listed measurementType, measurementTypeID combination, click on the number of records which is the last column.

 All are from OBIS USA.

 <img src="images/mofreports/speciesobserved.png" class="img-responsive"/>

 For MEASUREMENT TYPE “fish length” …  To see which datasets are using this also listed measurementType, measurementTypeID combination, click on the number of records which is the last column.

 There are two records for fish length, one missing an ID and the other using S06, which may not be the preferred ID for this measurementType: